 When we cast all our attention on fighting our body’s natural shape and size, even if we’re “successful” at it, it comes at a cost.

 When was the last time you slept really well and woke up feeling refreshed?
 Or exercised just enough to feel more energized when you were finished?
 Have you sat in the sun and felt the warm energy flowing through your body while you’re alert and grounded?
 Do you know what it feels like to be at peace?
 How about pleasure when it comes to food?
 Can you enjoy the pure deliciousness of your meal?
-Food is actually meant to be enjoyable.
-We are biologically programmed to eat until we feel satisfied.
+Food is actually meant to be enjoyed.
+We’re biologically programmed to eat until we feel satisfied.
 This is no accident, it’s helped us survive throughout history.

 Sometimes when in the depths of an eating disorder, we don’t even realize just how awful we feel.
-I remember resigning myself to the idea that I’d always be cold, that sitting on metal chairs would hurt, I get dizzy often, and that I just wasn’t ever going to feel well rested.
+I remember resigning myself to the idea that I’d always be cold, that sitting on metal chairs would hurt, I’d get dizzy often, and I just wasn’t ever going to feel well rested.
 It wasn’t until a few months into re-feeding that I realized I was starting to actually feel good.
 I had energy.
 And the constant buzzing of anxiety I’d grown accustomed to had actually disappeared.
 Suddenly I was able to focus and concentrate for longer periods of time.
 I caught myself humming along to the car radio, dancing in my living room with my boys, and waking up in the morning actually looking forward to the day.
 I couldn’t have imagined any of these things happening when I was at my lowest.

 5. When You Stop Shrinking You Are Standing Up to Oppression